Zapier

 - Write actions: public `v1` subscriber, tag, form, landing page, and sequence endpoints.

-## Supported Zapier Surface
+## Supported Zapier Features

 - Triggers: `New Form Subscriber`, `New Landing Page Subscriber`, `New Sequence Subscriber`, `Subscriber Updated`, `Tag Added to Subscriber`, `New Unsubscribe`, `Subscriber Bounced`, `Subscriber Complained`, `New Subscriber`, and `Tag Removed from Subscriber`.